emontnemery/domoticz_mqtt_discovery/README.md

 ### Features:
 - Temperature, humidity, switch and dimmer devices will be automatically found and added to Domoticz device database
 - State in Domoticz in synchronized with device state (unlike if using Domoitcz MQTT + "Dummy hardware")
 - Note: Sensors support is experimental.
-BLE sensorst should also be working
+BLE sensors should also be working
 - The plugin has some special adaptations for the Tasmota ESP8266 firmware.

 ### Prerequisites (general):